How To Tell If You’re Falling Out Of Love Or Just In A Slump, According To Experts

 5. You’re Not Sure About Your Future Together

-“A huge element of relationships is hope and excitement for the future: you both want similar things, and share common dreams and goals," Alessandra Conti, Celebrity Matchmaker at Matchmakers In The City, told Elite Daily.
-"If when you close your eyes and think about the future, if you are more often fantasizing about being with another man, or being alone, these are signs that you have fallen out of love.”
+“A huge element of relationships is hope and excitement for the future: you both want similar things, and share common dreams and goals," Alessandra Conti, celebrity matchmaker at Matchmakers In The City, tells Elite Daily.
+"If when you close your eyes and think about the future, if you are more often fantasizing about being with another [person], or being alone, these are signs that you have fallen out of love.”

-If you’re still not sure how you feel, Robinson suggests imagining your future in a year, or five years.
-"What is your ideal life like?
+If you’re still not sure how you feel, Richardson suggests imagining your future in a year, or five years.
+She asks, "What is your ideal life like?
 Where do you live?
 What job do you have?
 How do you spend your free time?
 Is your partner in that ideal life?”
 If the answer is no, then you know what to do.

 Why do relationships have to be so freakin’ complicated?
 Navigating these confusing emotions is really hard and can be emotionally brutal, but there is real power in knowing yourself and being real about your emotional needs, which means sometimes asking yourself the really hard questions and taking the difficult steps.